 Consolidating school districts using commonsense is not punishing our schools.
 It is using our available tax dollars wisely and giving the overburdened New York taxpayer a well deserved break.

 Below are some excerpts from the final report of the Commission on Property Tax Relief.
 You can read the entire report here.
+The report is on the Fiscal Policy Institute’s website.
 You don’t have to read it all at once.
 If your head starts to spin, just take a break and go back to it later.
 The report is 94 pages plus 40 pages of supporting documentation.
 It is an interesting document and very well done.
 Appendix B contains all of the recommendations of the committee.

 High property taxes have the most negative impact on low and moderate income working families, seniors on fixed incomes, and small business owners, who must shoulder this burden regardless of their ability to pay.
 Whether your concern is decreasing education costs, or increasing education spending, or addressing inequities in school funding, or improving programs, virtually all agree the answer cannot be to continue to increase property taxes at the current rate.
 The rate of increase in property taxes over recent years is unsustainable, and simply unfair to those who cannot afford to pay.

 New York schools outside of New York City spend more per student than any state in the nation – an estimated $18,768 in 2008-09.
 New York’s per student spending is more than 50 percent above the national average.
 This results from high personnel costs; the number and complexity of mandates and expense of compliance, especially those that govern special education; and the large number of school districts, many of which are small.